 Once British, Always British

-Note: This chapter includes the use of the word ‘coloured’ when referring to people from BAME groups.
-This word was widely used in colonial times, and is recognised as discriminatory and offensive.
+Note: This chapter includes the use of the word ‘coloured’ when referring to Black and Brown people.
+This word is recognised as discriminatory and offensive.
 It is used here in its historical context only, to help give an accurate portrayal of the political and social climate at the time.

 First World War and its Fallout